KP integrability of non-perturbative differentials

 For example, we have

 \end{remark}

 \begin{remark} Note that we get not just a single KP integrable system of differentials but rather a family of those parameterized by~$w$ and satisfying

 Also note that the freedom in a choice of the theta characteristics entering the definition of $\Theta_*$ does not affect the KP integrability: a different choice $\Theta_*$ leads to a shift of~$w$, multiplication of $\Theta_*$ by a constant, and by a factor whose logarithm is linear in~$w$.
-All these transformations are obvious KP symmetries.
-For example, the last one affects the differential $\omega^{Kr}_1$ only. \end{remark}
+All these transformations are obvious KP symmetries (recall that the KP equations have constant coefficients and are at least quadratic in derivatives).
+For example, the last one affects the differential $\omega^{\Kr}_1$ only. \end{remark}